2024-25 Ski Season Progress Report as of January 19, 2025

 Mt.
 Bachelor

 Canadian Rockies and Interior B.C.: November snowfall was high from the Northwest storms along the U.S. border and west of the Selkirks but closer to average farther east.
-Fernie, Whitewater and the upper half of Revelstoke have 4+ foot bases.
-An average 1.5 feet of snow fell during the first half of December, but stronger storms are expected this week.
-Sun Peaks is 87% open.
-Christmas should be excellent everywhere west of Rogers Pass.
+Fernie, Whitewater and the upper half of Revelstoke attained 4+ foot bases.
+West of Rogers Pass an average 1.5 feet of snow fell during the first half of December, 2 feet more before Christmas, and 1.5-2 feet during the holidays, leaving average bases of 5 feet.
+Sun Peaks and Silver Star were 90+% open on 4 foot bases at Christmas, while areas east of Rogers Pass averaged 3 foot bases.
+Only Revelstoke and Big White had more than a foot of snow so far in January.

 Area